-The cardiovascular interventional technologist documents information about patient care, the procedure and the final outcome.
+The cardiac interventional and vascular interventional technologist documents information about patient care, the procedure and the final outcome.

 Clear and precise documentation is essential for continuity of care, accuracy of care and quality assurance.

 The individual must be educationally prepared and clinically competent as a prerequisite to professional practice.
 Federal and state laws, accreditation standards necessary to participate in government programs, and lawful institutional policies and procedures supersede these standards.